itamarleva/Military-Service-in-War-and-Mental-Resilience/README.md

 **Project Overview:**
-This project explores how different factors—such as gender, military service status, and role (combat vs. non-combat)—affect psychological resilience.
+This project explores how military service status, and role (combat vs. non-combat)—affect psychological resilience.
 The main components of the analysis include:

 Descriptive Statistics: Calculating mean, median, standard deviation, and group size for each subgroup.
 Data Visualization: Creating QQ-plots, boxplots, and bar plots with confidence intervals to illustrate the distribution of resilience scores.